DaveKeehl/svelte-reveal/README.md

 If you want to customise the behavior of a single DOM node, you are supposed to use the [options](#Options).

 Since this library has been built using [TypeScript](https://www.typescriptlang.org/), there are many custom types used all over the source files.
-The following are the main types used by the API:
+The following types are the main ones used by the API:

 ```typescript
 type Device = 'mobile' | 'tablet' | 'laptop' | 'desktop';